Descriptive Essay: 7 Clear Steps, Example & 50 Topics

 2. A Walk in the Park

-On a crisp autumn afternoon, I took a walk through the park near my house.
-The sun, low in the sky, cast long shadows across the ground, while a gentle breeze rustled the branches overhead.
-As I stepped onto the winding path, the smell of damp earth mixed with the sweet fragrance of fallen leaves.
-The park, usually bustling with joggers and families, was quiet today.
-The only sounds were the occasional chirp of a bird and the soft crunch of leaves underfoot.
+On a crisp autumn afternoon, I walked through the park near my house.
+Low sunlight stretched the shadows across the path, and a cool breeze stirred the branches overhead.
+Damp earth mixed with the sweet smell of fallen leaves.
+The park, usually busy with joggers and families, felt unusually still except for birdsong and the crunch of leaves under my shoes.

 The trees, once green and full of life, now wore coats of amber, gold, and ruby red.
 The leaves, delicate and fragile, fluttered from the branches like confetti, blanketing the ground beneath them.
 I paused for a moment to watch a leaf twirl through the air, dancing with the wind before settling onto the earth below.